evanotero/project-happening/README.md

 ### Future
 - Add support for the Boston College event calendar: http://events.bc.edu/calendar.xml.
 - Add support for events only posted on Facebook by Boston College student groups.
+- Create a Cron Job to run fetchevents.php on a time interval.
 - Increase the search capability and allow more filtering options.

 &copy; 2016 Evan Otero, Clinton Tak, Sinclair Jones